Culture of Yorkshire: Folk music

 The most eminent folk performers from the county are the Watersons from Hull, who began recording Yorkshire versions of folk songs from 1965, and members of which are still performing today.
 Also famous is the Leeds-born musician Jake Thackray, who became famous in the 1970s for singing witty, often bawdy songs, many of which related to rural Yorkshire life, in a style derived from the French chansonnier tradition.
-His work led him to be described by some as the "Northern Noel Coward".
+His work led him to be described by some as the "Northern Noël Coward".
 Other Yorkshire folk musicians include Heather Wood (b.
-1945) of the Young Tradition, the short-lived electric folk group Mr Fox (1970–2), The Deighton Family, Julie Matthews, Kathryn Roberts, and the Mercury Prize nominated Kate Rusby.
+1945) of the Young Tradition, the short-lived electric folk group Mr. Fox (1970–2), The Deighton Family, Julie Matthews, Kathryn Roberts, and the Mercury Prize nominated Kate Rusby.

 Yorkshire has a flourishing folk music culture, with over forty folk clubs and thirty annual folk music festivals.
 In 2007 the Yorkshire Garland Group was formed to make Yorkshire folk songs accessible online and in schools.
+The Dales Traditional Music and Dance Collective is a Yorkshire-based folk revival organisation dedicated to preserving and reviving the traditional music, dance and social customs of the Yorkshire Dales through workshops, performances and educational projects.
+The modern revival of Dales dance traditions grew significantly following the publication of Bob Ellis’s 2020 collection There was None of this Lazy Dancing!: Folk Tunes and Dances from the Yorkshire Dales, which documented surviving local tunes, step dances and customs.